 Compare Davy Russell's view with Aidan Coleman interviewed January 22nd 2017 Racing Post Supplement.
 Aidan - 'I've never been disappointed, because the week has always gone as I'd expected it to go.
 I want to do better, I need to do better because it doesn't look great but it is what it is.
 I don't lose any sleep over it.'
 Hopefully its a brave face you were putting on but I don't see much of the Being AP hunger there, Aidan.

-Apart from Aidan Coleman this is so important to these people.
+Apart from Aidan Coleman this Festival is so important to these people.
 Now, for betting purposes.
 Check if the winning jockey/stable has a horse under 20/1 for the rest of the day.
 Be prepared to change tack.
-We usually think these races stand alone as events.
-I'm not sure that's always true.
+As Punters, TV, Gurus continually set these races up as stand alone events.
+I'm not sure that's always the case.

-PS.
 Barry Geraghty's only win in 2016 was on Ivanovich Gorbatov in the Triumph first race Friday.
 As he circled at the top of the hill after his success, Alice, the C4 lady, sticks the mike under his nose and asks, 'Where have you been all week Barry, I've been looking for you?'
-The man has 34 Festival successes and a winner every year since 2011 (apart from when injured 2017) but it might be true to say that momentum was not the thing working for Barry in 2016.
+At that time the man had 34 Festival successes and a winner every year from 2002 to 2015 but it might be true to say that momentum was not the thing working for Barry in 2016.
 My Tent or Yours (a good second) was practically his only exercise on Tuesday.
-On Wednesday, he suffered on beaten favourites Yanworth and More Of that.
+On Wednesday, he suffered on beaten favourites.
 Campeador might have got things rolling in the Fred Winter, but no. I'm sure he had a great seat to watch his old friend Sprinter Sacre, and JP's horses clean up in the amateur races.
 B Geraghty rarely gives much away.
-I'm not sure when he muttered in reply 'Oh, I've been about.' that he seemed all that happy with Alice that day.
+I'm not sure when he muttered 'Oh, I've been about.' that he was all that happy with Alice that day.